-As an example, to list the status of managed systems running "kshsoap" on a Linux system, create an XML file containing the data from here and also create a text file to include the TEMS URL details.
+As an example, to list the status of managed systems running "kshsoap" on a Linux system, create a file including the Agent Status XML from here and also create a text file to include the TEMS URL details.
 The following commands detail the steps:

 > cd /opt/IBM/ITM

 The output includes the XML request, RAS1 information before the XML return.
 An extract of the output is below.